-Parameters partition_offsets (Sequence of tuples of the form (pykafka.partition.Partition, int)) - (partition, timestamp_or_offset) pairs to reset where partition is the partition for which to reset the offset and timestamp_or_offset is EITHER the timestamp of the message whose offset the partition should have OR the new offset the partition should have
+Parameters partition_offsets (Sequence of tuples of the form (pykafka.partition.Partition, int)) - (partition, timestamp_or_offset) pairs to reset where partition is the partition for which to reset the offset and timestamp_or_offset is EITHER the timestamp of the message whose offset the partition should have OR the new "most recently consumed" offset the partition should have next fetch request, the consumer attempts to fetch messages starting from that offset plus one.
+See the following link for more information on what kafka treats as a valid offset timestamp: https://cwiki.apache.org/confluence/display/KAFKA/A+Guide+To+The+Kafka+Protocol#AGuideToTheKafkaProtocol-OffsetRequest

-NOTE: If an instance of timestamp_or_offset is treated by kafka as an invalid offset timestamp, this function directly sets the consumer's internal offset counter for that partition to that instance of times-tamp_or_offset.
-On the next fetch request, the consumer attempts to fetch messages starting from that offset.
-See the following link for more information on what kafka treats as a valid offset timestamp: https://cwiki.apache.org/confluence/display/KAFKA/A+Guide+To+The+Kafka+Protocol#AGuideToTheKafkaProtocol-OffsetRequest start()
+NOTE: If an instance of timestamp_or_offset is treated by kafka as an invalid offset timestamp, this function directly sets the consumer's internal offset counter for that partition to that instance of timestamp_or_offset.
+This counter represents the offset most recently consumed.
+On the

-Begin communicating with Kafka, including setting up worker threads stop()
+Begin communicating with Kafka, including setting up worker threads topic